litestar-org/litestar/docs/usage/channels.rst

 .. mermaid::
     :align: center
-    :caption: Fanout flow of data from the broker to the sockets, showing multiple plugin instances
+    :caption: Fanout flow of data from the :term:`broker` to the sockets, showing multiple plugin instances

     flowchart TD
         Broker[(Broker)]